drshahizan/special-topic-data-engineering/materials/mongodb/submission/StaticIP/Report.md

 - [References](#references)

 ## Introduction
 Student result analysis system have greatly transformed the way assessments are conducted.
 Instead of traditional paper based methods, these systems offer efficient and easily accessible alternatives.
 This brings flexibility as exams can now be scheduled and completed remotely.
-Moreover, enhanced security measures including authentication mechanisms and question randomization ensure that the results obtained are reliable.
+Moreover, enhanced security measures including authentication mechanisms ensure that the results obtained are reliable.
 Although there may be challenges in terms of technical requirements and data security these can be overcome through careful planning, by utilizing student result analysis system, educators have access to analytics and personalized assessments that empower them in their teaching practices.
 At the same time, students and professionals benefit from the convenience and flexibility of self paced learning.
 By embracing the potential of student result analysis system we can envision a future where assessments seamlessly integrate into the digital landscape.
 This empowers individuals and organizations to thrive in an interconnected world.

 In this assignment, we will be creating an student result analysis system.
 There are three user type in this system which are student, teacher and admin.
 The teacher able to create questionnaire, manage preboard exams ad view the students' result.
 While for the students, they can take their examinations and view their results.
 The admin has the full acces to the system.
 They can manage the questionnaire, preboard exams and the students' result.
 We will discussed in details about the system architecture, data requirements, functionalities, development steps, user interface and testing in this report.